logo

 Traditional gait therapy challenges and encourages patients.
 But the exercises often require a lengthy setup process, risky patient transfer, and hands-on assistance.
 Therapy can also result in compensation instead of recovery.
 With advanced rehabilitation therapy, therapists and patients gain repetitions, attention, and precision that helps them maximize treatment.

-PABLO sensors application example on the legs, gangalysis
+Pablo sensors application example on the legs, gangalysis

 Some devices use sensors to analyze a patient’s gait patterns more objectively and accurately.
 The device also uses analyzed data to personalize its training module to each patient.
 The objective data – such as cadence, stride length, gait cycle, and foot-floor angles – helps the therapist create a more visual and precise picture of how their patient is improving.
 This encouraging information can inspire a cycle of motivation that makes a marked difference in patient recovery.